MettaPath/github-search-mashine/README.md

 SEARCH ENGINE FOR REPOSITORIES ON GITHUB.

 Ability to include a repository in favorites and comment on selected repositories.
 Web-app build with React, TypeScript, Redux Toolkit, RTKQuery, Tailwind.

-A working version of the application can be seen at:
+A working version of the application can be seen at: https://mettapath.github.io/github_serach-mashine/
-https://mettapath.github.io/github_serach-mashine/

 If you want open project locally just:

 1. Clone the repository.

 2. Execute npm install

-2. You can used usual scripts from create-react-app.
+3. You can use usual scripts from create-react-app.

    Scripts: